v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 ### 10.4: Provide security incident contact details and configure alert notifications for security incidents

-**Guidance**: Security incident contact information will be used by Microsoft to contact you if the Microsoft Security Response Center (MSRC) discovers that your data has been accessed by an unlawful or unauthorized party.
+**Guidance**: Security incident contact information will be used by Azure to contact you if the Microsoft Security Response Center (MSRC) discovers that your data has been accessed by an unlawful or unauthorized party.
 Review incidents after the fact to ensure that issues are resolved.

 * [How to set the Azure Security Center security contact](../security-center/security-center-provide-security-contact-details.md)